 - a.
 Standards of Work.
-Work performed under the contract must conform to high professional standards. - b.
+Work performed under the award must conform to professional standards. - b.
 Inspection.
-Work performed under the contract is subject to Government inspection and evaluation at all reasonable times. - c.
+Work performed under the award is subject to Government inspection and evaluation at all reasonable times. - c.
 Examination of Records.
-The Comptroller General (or a fully authorized representative) shall have the right to examine any directly pertinent records of the contractor involving transactions related to this contract. - d.
+The Comptroller General (or a fully authorized representative) shall have the right to examine any directly pertinent awardee records involving award transactions. - d.
 Default.
-The Government may terminate the contract if the contractor fails to perform the work contracted. - e.
+The Government may terminate the award for failure to perform the negotiated effort. - e.
 Termination for Convenience.
-The contract may be terminated at any time by the Government if it deems termination to be in its best interest, in which case the contractor will be compensated for work performed and for reasonable termination costs. - f.
+The Government may terminate the award at any time if it deems termination in its best interest.
+The firm will be compensated for work performed and reasonable termination costs. - f.
 Disputes.
-Any dispute concerning the contract which cannot be resolved by agreement shall be decided by the contracting officer with right of appeal. - g.
-Contract Work Hours.
-The contractor may not require an employee to work more than eight hours a day or forty hours a week unless the employee is compensated accordingly (that is, receives overtime pay). - h.
+Any award dispute not resolved by agreement shall be decided by the Contracting or Agreements Officer with right of appeal. - g.
+Contract/OT Work Hours.
+The awardee may not require an employee to work more than eight hours a day or forty hours a week unless compensated accordingly through overtime pay. - h.
 Equal Opportunity.
-The contractor will not discriminate against any employee or applicant for employment because of race, color, religion, sex, or national origin. - i.
+The firm will not discriminate against any employee or employee applicant because of race, color, religion, sex, or national origin. - i.
 Affirmative Action for Veterans.
-The contractor will not discriminate against any employee or applicant for employment because he or she is a disabled veteran.
+The awardee will not discriminate against any employee or applicant for employment because he or she is a disabled veteran. - j.

-- j.
 Affirmative Action for Handicapped.
-The contractor will not discriminate against any employee or applicant for employment because he or she is physically or mentally handicapped. - k.
+The awardee will not discriminate against any employee or applicant for employment because he or she is physically or mentally handicapped. - k.
 Officials Not to Benefit.
-No member of or delegate to Congress shall benefit from the contract. - 1.
+No Federal Government official may benefit personally from the SBIR/STTR funding agreement. - 1.
 Covenant Against Contingent Fees.
-No person or agency has been employed to solicit or secure the contract upon an understanding for compensation except bona fide employees or commercial agencies maintained by the contractor for the purpose of securing business. - m.
-Gratuities.
-The contract may be terminated by the Government if any gratuities have been offered to any representative of the Government to secure the contract. - n.
-Patent Infringement.
-The contractor shall report each notice or claim of patent infringement based on the performance of the contract. - o.
-Military Security Requirements.
-The contractor shall safeguard any classified information associated with the contracted work in accordance with applicable regulations. - p.
-American Made Equipment and Products.
-When purchasing equipment or a product under the SBIR funding agreement, purchase only American-made items whenever possible.
+No person or agency has been employed to solicit or secure the award upon an understanding for compensation except bona fide employees or commercial agencies maintained by the awardee for the purpose of securing business.